ingorichtsmeier/zeebe-batch-workaround/README.md

    - operate-event\*
    - zeebe-record-job\*
    - operate-variable\*
-2. Create the queries in Analytics -> Discover.
+2. Create the searches in Analytics -> Discover.
 Select an index pattern and add the search parameters in the Search field.
 Autocompletion gives valid proposals.
 Select relevant fields as column for the output with the plus-sign next to the field name.
-Details about the required queries will follow below.
+Details about the required searches will follow below.
 3. Save the search with Save from the toolbar.<br>
    <img src="doc/save-search-button.png" alt="Save search button in Kibana" width="30%" /><br>
    <img src="doc/save-search.png" alt="Save search dialogue in Kibana" width="30%">